aligerum/smol/doc/Custom Commands.md

 Hello Alice :)
 ```

+Note: You can provide additional lines of help by adding line breaks (`\n`) to argument and option descriptions.
+New lines will automatically be indented properly.

 # Greet Based on Time (Option Types)

 Now let's make it do a time-based greeting.
 For that, we'll provide a `--time` option they can set as a string.
 String options have an "=" sign after their name.